 Feeding your Olive Tree

 Olive trees are well adapted to poor, stony soils but do well with a bit of extra tender loving care.
 They do not require a special olive feed but a little bit of balanced liquid fertiliser such as Phostrogen, every month will go a long way.
 Especially during the growing season.
-Use the fertilizer according to packet instructions.
+Use the fertiliser according to packet instructions.

-How and when to Prune an Olive Tree
+How and when to prune an Olive Tree

 Olive trees are a slow growing variety and don’t require much attention when it comes to pruning.
 If you would like to do a bit of maintenance we would recommend pinching back some of the new growth.
 This will encourage the tree to send out new shoots and in turn, this will create a lovely bushy tree.